Invariant embeddings of unimodular random planar graphs: Introduction

-Theorems \ref{dichotomy0} and \ref{dichotomy} provide complete dichotomic descriptions for the one-ended case.
-The cases not covered are those of $G$ with 2 or infinitely many ends.
-When there are 2 or infinitely many ends, ``most" graphs have no invariant embedding with no accumulation point into neither the euclidean nor the hyperbolic plane, the only exception being graphs that are very tree-like.
-A more detailed explanation is in Remark \ref{infinitely_ended}.
-We do not treat 2 or infinitely many ends here, to avoid technical distractions from the real point.
+Theorems \ref{dichotomy0} and \ref{dichotomy} provide essentially complete dichotomic descriptions for the one-ended case.
+The cases not covered are those of $\G$ with 2 or infinitely many ends, in which situation a graph may or may not have any invariant embedding into one of the Euclidean or the hyperbolic plane (Remark \ref{infinitely_ended}).
+We do not treat 2 or infinitely many ends here, to avoid technical distractions from our main point.